 Family

-James had three illegitimate children with a woman identified as de Flètre1.
+James had four illegitimate children with a woman identified as de Flètre1.
 They are:

-On 10 June1 or 30 July 14682, James II married the Venetian Catherine Cornaro by proxy.
-It took four years, until December 1472, for Catherine to move to Famagusta, Cyprus1 3.
+On 10 June1 or 30 July 14684 3, James II married the Venetian Catherine Cornaro by proxy.
+(The sources are unclear about this point; it is possible that James and Catherine got engaged in 1468, not married5 ).
+It took four years, until December 1472, for Catherine to move to Famagusta, Cyprus1 4 6.

 This marriage was the culmination of almost a century of Machiavellian posturing by the Cornaro family.
-In the late 14th century, the Cornaros hosted Cypriot King Peter in their home in Venice, on the Grand Canal4.
+In the late 14th century, the Cornaros hosted Cypriot King Peter in their home in Venice, on the Grand Canal5.
 Peter is the brother of James’ grandfather, also called James.
-The Venetian family gave Peter 60 000 ducats4.
-This translates to approximately EUR 5 371 000 in today’s money5 6.
-After buying this influence, the Cornaros continued influencing Cypriot royalty until they married one of their own to James.
+The Venetian family gave Peter 60 000 ducats5.
+This translates to approximately EUR 5 371 000 in today’s money7 8.
+The Cornaros continued influencing Cypriot royalty till they married Catherine off.

 James had another mistress, Eschiva de Nores.
 There is no record of any children with her1.